-Toluhi, (2001) quoting Huwes, (1982), defined research “as a process of systematic inquiry, investigation and analysis of data in order to increase knowledge, test hypothesis where necessary and to arrive at a conclusion” Going by this definition, it shows that research has to do with gathering data through inquiry and investigation, and analyzing the data in order to find solution to a specific problem or answers to a given task.
-In conducting a research, some procedures have to be employed, such procedure is known as research methodology.
-Adam (1983) further stated that research is crucial to the resolution of our research problems and questions as well as fulfillment of realization of the goals and objectives of the research.
+Toluhi (2001) quoting Huwes (1982), defined research “as a process of systematic inquiry, investigation, and analysis of data in order to increase knowledge, test hypothesis where necessary and to arrive at a conclusion” Going by this definition, shows that research has to do with gathering data through inquiry and investigation and analyzing the data in order to find a solution to a specific problem or answers to a given task.
+In conducting research, some procedures have to be employed, such procedure is known as a research methodology.
+Adam (1983) further stated that research is crucial to the resolution of our research problems and questions as well as the fulfillment of the realization of the goals and objectives of the research.

-This is a brief outline, heading or phrase that describes in concise words the content of a research.
-It contains the major terms that the researcher delves into and unravels during the course of research.
-According to Connor, the research title must clearly indicate: the key variables included in the study, the type of relationship between the variables and the target population to which the results may be applied.
+This is a brief outline, heading, or phrase that describes in concise words the content of the research.
+It contains the major terms that the researcher delves into and unravels during the course of the research.
+According to Connor, the research title must clearly indicate the key variables included in the study, the type of relationship between the variables, and the target population to which the results may be applied.

 Choosing an effective research topic

 Choosing an effective research topic will help you to develop your research paper/thesis/dissertation, which is essentially your proposed answer to your research question.
-You will then be ready to use the sources you’ve found, and find more sources in order to support that thesis, or to answer your research question.
-Here, a few steps by which you will make choose an effective tropic:
+You will then be ready to use the sources you’ve found, and find more sources in order to support that thesis or to answer your research question.
+Here, a few steps by which you will make choose an effective topic: